dukeman74/darkov-arbirtrage/README.md

 Script to automate picking up mislists on the dark and darker market.

+!!!!
+CTRL ALT Q to stop the script at any time !!!!

+due to how the network communication works, if you are looking to buy an item with very little data such as gold ingots, you should change the last character of "data/snif.bat" to 1 instead of 2 ie "-w data\packets -c 1".\
+failure to set this correctly will result in less frequent market checks than optimal.

 comes with two strategies, OCR and Packets.\
 for OCR, you need to have Tesseract-OCR\
 https://github.com/UB-Mannheim/tesseract/wiki